The Unseen Staircase to Success – and Breaking down its Steps Part4

 But you have to keep doing them.
 You can’t give up, and you most certainly can not fall back into the temptation of sabotaging your life with negative beliefs.

-Embrace and create the belief systems that makes you feel good, the thoughts that keep you feeling happy and inspired.
+Embrace and create the belief systems that make you feel good, the thoughts that keep you feeling happy and inspired.

 Simplify the beliefs that make you feel jittery and excited about what is yet to come, and discard completely those that scare you or make you feel powerless.